SteveMacenski/slam_toolbox-release/README.md

 Snap are completely isolated containerized packages that one can run through the Canonical organization on a large number of Linux distributions.
 They're similar to Docker containers but it doesn't share the kernel or any of the libraries, and rather has everything internal as essentially a seperate partitioned operating system based on Ubuntu Core.

 We package up slam toolbox in this way for a nice multiple-on speed up in execution from a couple of pretty nuanced reasons in this particular project, but generally speaking you shouldn't expect a speedup from a snap.
-There's a generate snap script in the `snap` directory to create a snap.

 Since Snaps are totally isolated and there's no override flags like in Docker, there's only a couple of fixed directories that both the snap and the host system can write and read from, including SNAP_COMMON (usually in `/var/snap/[snap name]/common`).
 Therefore, this is the place that if you're serializing and deserializing maps, you need to have them accessible to that directory.